FranxYao/RDP/src/annotation/annotation_guidelines.md

 ```
 known 43 | pub 34 | similar 34 | related 28 | various 23 | relevant 15 | derived 13 | compare 12 | compared 11 | compatible 10
 ```
+This case is a little bit complicated.
+Firstly it contains words with the same stems "compare", "compared", "compatible".
+If it only has these three words, then it should be a LEX cluster.
+But it also contain words like "similar", "related", "relevant" whose meaning is related to "compare", so it looks like a SEM cluster.
+Finally, there is also a word "pub" which seems to have nothing to do with the rest of words.
+How should we decide?

+Again, the rule is to follow the priority SEM > SYN > LEX.
+If you could assign it as SEM, then do not assign it SYN or LEX, even the words within are syntactically or lexically similar.
-where the words "similar", "related", "compare" are semantically close to each other, but the word "pub" and "known" seems to be far away.
-In this case, since "similar", "related", "compare" are of the majority, we label this cluster as a SEM cluster
+ In this case, since "similar", "related", "compare" are of the majority and they have related mearning, we label this cluster as a SEM cluster, and we ignore the "pub" and treat it as a noise.

 ## If you are still not sure
-If you cannot decide if a cluster is more like SYN or SEM, trust your instinct -- human instinct itself is a is value tool for evaluating AI models.
+If you still cannot decide if a cluster is more like LEX or SYN or SEM, trust your instinct -- human instinct itself is a valuable tool for evaluating AI models.

-If you cannot make out any sense from a cluster, set is as NA.
+Try to make the most sence from a given cluster first.
+But if you cannot make out any sense from a cluster in any ways, set is as NA.
 For example:
 ```
 state 665 cnt 334 NA
 regards 22 | morality 16 | nature 13 | respect 12 | sensitivity 10 | attitude 9 | behavior 8 | weakness 7 | orientation 6 | relativity 6